 Matt: God is not an exalted man from another planet who has a goddess wife.

 Matt: There are not many many gods.
-There is only ONE God, period and not just "of this world" but only one in all the universe.
+There is only ONE God, period.
+Not just "of this world" but only one in all the universe.

 Alex: There's only one God in all the universe, in all eternity.

 Matt: Let me ask again.
 You mean that there is no goddess mother?

 Matt: btw, do you believe that Jesus is the god of this world?

 Matt: There is a mother goddess?
 Then how can there be only one god in all the universe and yet there be two of them?

 Alex: God is God from eternity to eternity.